NEVER BUY ANOTHER GERANIUM PLANT FOR YOUR GARDEN

 Below is a photo of the cuttings ready to be put into water.

-Step 2: Place in Jar
+Step 2: Place the geranium cuttings into a Jar

 Geranium Cuttings in Container with Water